-On May 3, 2021, the Company completed its IPO pursuant to which the Company sold an aggregate of 42,236,000 shares of common stock, including 4,000,000 shares of common stock purchased by the underwriters on May 25, 2021 pursuant to the underwriters' option to purchase additional shares at the initial public offering price, less underwriting discounts and commissions.
+On May 3, 2021, the Company completed the IPO of its common stock pursuant to a Registration Statement on Form S-1 (File No. 333-254981), which was declared effective by the SEC on April 28, 2021.
+In the IPO, the Company sold an aggregate of 42,236,000 shares of common stock, including 4,000,000 shares of common stock purchased by the underwriters on May 25, 2021 pursuant to the underwriters' option to purchase additional shares at the initial public offering price, less underwriting discounts and commissions.
 The Company received net proceeds from the IPO of \$477.7 million.
 The Company also incurred offering expenses of \$7.6 million.